SuperCoder-101/-Pico-W-Data-Transmitter/README.md

 >[!Note]
 >This library was created using MicroPython V1.28.0

-# Features
-- I've tested this using Android, not sure if it works on Iphone
--
-# About this repository
-This repository contains the following:
-- lib/
-- doc/
-- examples/

 # Bluetooth Data Collection - SOP
 Before starting, ensure the **Bluetooth library is installed on the Pico Pi W** and that your main script includes the required Bluetooth initialization lines.